Biophysics 116 — Introduction to Medical Imaging

 Students are required to submit a one-page report on his or her research project at the end of the semester.
 Reports are submitted both to the faculty mentor and to the Biophysics main office for student records.

 Biophysics 417 — Dynamical Processes in Biophysics

 The physical basis of diffusive processes in biology and biochemistry, and optical spectroscopic means for measuring its rates.
 Topics include: membrane electrical potentials, nerve impulses, synaptic transmission, the physics of chemoreception by cells, motion and reaction kinetics of membrane components, optical microscopy, visible and UV light absorption, fluorescence and phosphorescence, quasielastic light scattering, mathematics of random fluctuations, and chaotic processes in biology.

-Biophysics 420 — Structural Biology I
+Biophysics 420 — Structural Biology, The Architecture of Life

 Properly folded biological macromolecules help us think, feel and do.
 When things go wrong they cause disease.
 What is the physical basis for strings of amino acids (or, sometimes, nucleobases) assembling into well-folded structures in order to perform the tasks essential for life?

-Biophysics 421 — Structural Biology II
+Biophysics 421 — Structural Biology, Biophysical Controversies

 This course builds on the Biophysics 420 sequence and aims at providing a complete understanding of the roles of structure and dynamics on the function of biological macromolecules such as globular proteins, membrane proteins, DNA and RNA.
 This course also focuses on the analysis and interpretation of various biophysical experimental and computational data for biological macromolecules including x-ray diffraction, microscopic and fluorescence images, multidimensional NMR spectra, EPR spectra, ion-channel recordings and single molecular experimental data.
 Students will be trained with the steps involved in handling the experimental data to solve and understand the structures of biomolecules.